-4-H Alpaca/Llama Obstacle Course Divisions
+4-H Llama Obstacle Course Divisions

-Junior Obstacle Course - all 4-H exhibitors in the 3rd, 4th or 5th grades are eligible.
+Grade in school on January 1st of the current year Junior Obstacle Course - all 4-H exhibitors in the 3rd, 4th or 5th grades are eligible.
 Intermediate Obstacle Course - all 4-H exhibitors in the 6th, 7th or 8th grades are eligible.
 Senior Obstacle Course - all 4-H exhibitors in the 9th grade or above.